openfort-xyz/openfort-7702-account/docs/Recovery.md

 # Recovery Module
-The OPF7702Recoverable contract implements a guardian-based social recovery system for EIP-7702 + ERC-4337 smart contract wallets.
+The OPF7702Recoverable module implements a guardian-based social recovery system for EIP-7702 + ERC-4337 smart contract wallets.
 This enables users to recover their accounts if they lose access to their master key, using a network of trusted guardians.

 ## Table of Contents